allanhoumark/weatherwidget/README.md

 Clone from github

-navigate into the directory you just cloned the project to
+navigate into the directory you just cloned the project to, open a terminal and type

 ```bash
 npm install